Teleport

 This means that the host does not trust the Teleport CA.

 First, make sure that you import the Teleport CA into Group Policy.
-Note that if the Teleport CA was rotated since the last import, you will have to fetch the new CA using the following command, assigning proxy to the address of your Teleport Proxy Service:
+Note that if you have rotated the Teleport CA since the last import, you need to fetch the new CA using the following command, replacing teleport.example.com with the address of your Teleport cluster:

 Smart card PIN not detected